Welcome to Reception

 Hello.
 I am Miss Parker, the reception class teacher- welcome to our class page.

-Myself, Miss Williams and Miss Edwards work in Reception, alongside students and volunteers.
+Myself, Miss Williams and Mrs Lester work in Reception, alongside students and volunteers.
 In Reception, we learn through play- focusing on all aspects of the children's development.
 During a typical day, we have fun learning phonics, literacy and maths whilst encouraging and considering the children's physical and social development.

 We have spent the first few weeks of school settling into our school routine.
 We have made lots of new friends and have enjoyed exploring the Reception setting.
 The children and staff feel so lucky to teach and learn in such a fantastic classroom and outdoor garden.
 Miss Williams takes the children to Forest School each Friday which helps to develop confidence and self-esteem.